create3000/x_ite/docs/_posts/what's-new.md

 ## X_ITE v9.0.0 Released

 *Leipzig, 16th October 2023:* We right now released a new version.
-Unfortunately, in this release the shader variable »x3d_TextureMatrix« has changed to »x3d_TextureTransformMatrix«, also images from [ImageTexture](components/texturing/imagetexture) are now not flipped at the y-axis anymore, this is now done in the shaders.
+Unfortunately, in this release images from [ImageTexture](components/texturing/imagetexture) and [MovieTexture](components/texturing/movietexture) are now not flipped at the y-axis anymore, this is now done in the shaders.
 Custom shaders must be adjusted to reflect these changes.
-These are breaking changes.
+This is a breaking change.

 ### New Features